 Cp = C1 + C2 + C3 +… + Cn

-Capacitors are marked in different ways depends upon its colour code, voltage code, Tolerance code and temperature coefficient etc. Here we explain you meaning and values of all such codes marked on different Types of capacitors.
+Capacitors are marked in different ways depending on its color code, voltage code, Tolerance code and temperature coefficient etc. Here we explain you meaning and values of all such codes marked on different types of capacitors.

-(i) Colour code: Different schemes are used for different types of capacitors.
+(i) Color code: Different schemes are used for different types of capacitors.
 Nowadays this type of capacitor marking is using less these days but it is available on some older components.

 (ii) Tolerance code: Some capacitors have tolerance code depends upon its dielectric material.
 Following tolerance rating is given below.

-(iii) Temperature coefficient codes: On several capacitors marking or code indicates the temperature coefficient of capacitor.
-All these codes are standardised by EIA (Electronics Industries Alliance), these codes are typically used for ceramic and film type capacitors.
+(iii) Temperature coefficient codes: On several capacitors marking or code indicates the temperature coefficient of the capacitor.
+All these codes are standardized by EIA (Electronics Industries Alliance), these codes are typically used for ceramic and film type capacitors.

 (iv) Capacitor working voltage codes: Working voltage is the key parameter of any electronic component.
 Sometimes capacitors are of smaller size and it is not possible to write whole code over it, so for this purpose we write only one character over it which designates specific voltage values.
 Below we are providing a table which indicates the specific voltage values of the capacitor.

 |G||4||0G = 4.0VDC|